gcallah/work/chaps/bacon.md

 and multiply human strength in the proper ways and towards the desired end. *Tools*, not *strength*, will allow men to accomplish the task.
 In so many words, this is Bacon's vision for how his scientific method will unlock the hidden secrets of nature.
-Due to the Fall's corruption of human and non-human nature, men cannot sufficiently know the inner workings of nature to exercise their right over it.
+Due to the fall's corruption of human and non-human nature, men cannot sufficiently know the inner workings of nature to exercise their right over it.
 What is needed is a tool to channel their energies and prevent them from falling subject to